What is the Best Bitcoin Wallet in Australia? (2021)

-Electrum is a downloadable Bitcoin wallet on Windows, Mac, Linux and on Android for mobile users.
-The Electrum wallet is popular with Australian’s due to its tight security around the generation of private keys, the ability to employ 2fa and more.
-Unlike Exodus, Electrum is purely a Bitcoin (BTC) wallet only and it delivers a good no-frills experience.
-It has a low to medium learning curve for new users but once set up, is solid and reliable.
+Electrum is a downloadable Bitcoin wallet on Windows, Mac, Linux, and on Android for mobile users.
+The Electrum wallet is popular with Australian’s due to its tight security around the generation of private keys, the ability to employ 2fa, and more.

 Bread (mobile only)

 The Bread Bitcoin (BTC) wallet is a mobile-only application available to Australian’s on both Android and iOS.
 It is relatively user-friendly, enabling you to set up an account quickly and store a passphrase offline to enable you to securely recover your account if you ever lose your mobile device.

 It supports Bitcoin, Bitcoin Cash, Ethereum and ERC20 tokens (coins built on the Ethereum ecosystem).
 Bread connects directly to the Bitcoin network and is a great option for those that want to free themselves from a desktop device for ‘on the go’ storage or spending of Bitcoin in Australia.

 Paper cryptocurrency wallets are created online and are able to be printed out as a physical document (cold wallet) that contains copies of the public and private keys that make up a wallet.
 Often it will have QR codes so that you can quickly scan them and add the keys into a software wallet to make a transaction.

 The benefit of a paper cryptocurrency wallet is that the keys are not stored digitally anywhere and are therefore not subject to cyber-attacks or hardware failures.
 The disadvantage of this crypto wallet is that paper and ink can degrade, and paper is relatively fragile.